rajpurkarlab/cheXlocalize/README.md

 **Required flags**
 * `--metric`: options are `miou` or `hitrate`
 * `--gt_path`: Path to file where ground-truth segmentations are saved (encoded).
 This could be the json output of `annotation_to_segmentation.py`.
 Or, if you downloaded the CheXlocalize dataset, then this is the json file `/cheXlocalize_dataset/gt_segmentations_val.json`.
+* `--pred_path`:
-* `--pred_path`: If `metric = miou`, then this should be the path to file where predicted segmentations are saved (encoded).
+	* If `metric = miou`: this should be the path to file where predicted segmentations are saved (encoded).
 This could be the json output of `heatmap_to_segmentation.py`, or `annotation_to_segmentation.py`, or, if you downloaded the CheXlocalize dataset, then this could be the json file `/cheXlocalize_dataset/gradcam_segmentations_val.json`.
-If `metric = hitrate`, then this should be directory with pickle files containing heatmaps (the script extracts the most representative point from the pickle files).
+	* If `metric = hitrate`: when evaluating saliency methods, then this should be directory with pickle files containing heatmaps (the script extracts the most representative point from the pickle files).
 If you downloaded the CheXlocalize dataset, then these pickle files are in `/cheXlocalize_dataset/gradcam_maps_val/`.
+However, when evaluating human benchmark annotations, then this should be a json file that holds the human annotations for most representative points.
+TODO: say what format it should be in and say that we'll be releasing these after the competition.

 **Optional flags**
 * `--true_pos_only`: Default is `True`.
 If `True`, run evaluation only on the true positive slice of the dataset (CXRs that contain both predicted and ground-truth segmentations).
 If `False`, also include CXRs with a predicted segmentation but without a ground-truth segmentation, and include CXRs with a ground-truth segmentation but without a predicted segmentation.
 * `--save_dir`: Where to save evaluation results.
 Default is current directory.
+* `--human_benchmark`: If `True`, run evaluation on human benchmark performance.
+Default is set to `False`.
+This is especially important when evaluating hit rate performance, since the most representative point input for saliency method is formatted differently than the most representative point input for human benchmark.
 * `--seed`: Default is `0`.
 Random seed to fix for bootstrapping.

 Both `pred_path` (if `metric = miou`) and `gt_path` must be json files where each key is a single CXR id with its data formatted as follows: